nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ```

 ### twitter
-twitter identifier without the leading "@".
+twitter identifier  for the organization/person responsible for this Tor relay without the leading "@".
 The identifier MUST be usable
 to create a valid twitter profile url.
+If the responsible organization or person has no twitter account, the technical contact can be used
+instead.

 length: MUST be 1-15 characters long